 Jaytech Sound Selection Demystified

 Although often overlooked, this is a crucial task that requires great care in order to have a world class song when you are finished.
+Whether you’re attending the music production program at Pyramind, or going somewhere else, there are some basics that will always apply.

 In the following video worldwide producer, DJ, and Pyramind mentor Jaytech walks you through his mindset around choosing sounds, a process he finds a lot of up-and-coming producers struggle with.